Trump looks past Supreme Court loss to new election lawsuit

-WASHINGTON – President Donald Trump said Wednesday that his campaign will join an improbable case before the Supreme Court challenging election results in Pennsylvania and other states that he lost as he tries to look past the justices' rejection of a last-gasp bid to reverse Pennsylvania’s certification of Democrat Joe Biden’s victory
+WASHINGTON – President Donald Trump on Wednesday asked the Supreme Court to let him join an improbable lawsuit challenging election results in Pennsylvania and other states that he lost, a day after the justices rejected a last-gasp bid to reverse Pennsylvania’s certification of Democrat Joe Biden’s victory.

+Statement on Florida joining amicus brief urging the Supreme Court to consider Texas’s motion. pic.twitter.com/ZINNdo9Ifb— AG Ashley Moody (@AGAshleyMoody) December 9, 2020

 The high court has asked for responses by Thursday.
 Out of the roughly 50 lawsuits filed around the country contesting the Nov.
 3 vote, Trump has lost more than 35 and the others are pending, according to an Associated Press tally.